Cecil Afrika: 2010 Commonwealth Games - Delhi

 Afrika was instrumental in the team that represented South Africa Seven in Delhi.
 Helping the team to a third place finish overall.
 These are the games that highlighted the prowess of Africa on the main stage of rugby Sevens.
 From hereon, he was to join the main team for the world series.

 2014 Commonwealth Games - Glasgow

-Cecil was named in this most illustrious team to represent South Africa in their campaign to unseat New Zealand who had never lost a game at all Commonwealth Games since the inception of Sevens at the games in 1998.
+Cecil was named in this team to represent South Africa in their campaign to unseat New Zealand who had never lost a game at all Commonwealth Games since the inception of Sevens at the games in 1998.
 Rugby sevens at the 2014 Commonwealth Games was one of South Africa Sevens best tournaments where they ended up as champions winning GOLD.

 2016 Summer Olympics

 Afrika was included in a 12-man squad for the 2016 Summer Olympics in Rio de Janeiro.
 He was named in the starting line-up for their first match in Pool B of the competition against Spain and scored two tries and two conversions to help South Africa to a 24–0 victory.
 He started their second match against France, converting three of South Africa's tries in a 26–0 victory, and dropped to the bench for their final match against Australia.
 Despite a 5–12 defeat in this match, South Africa still finished top of Pool B to set up a quarter final rematch against Australia.
 Afrika was restored to the starting line-up for this match and converted one of South Africa's tries in a 22–5 victory.
 He started South Africa's semi-final match against Great Britain but could not prevent them losing 5–7 to be eliminated from gold medal contention.
 He also started their third-place play-off, scoring two tries and kicking five conversions in his side's 54–14 victory over Japan to help South Africa secure a bronze medal in the competition.